nsidc/earthaccess/README.md

 1. Using a `.netrc` file
     * Can use *earthaccess* to read your EDL credentials (username and password) from a `.netrc` file
-2. Reading our credentials from environment variables
+2. Reading your EDL credentials from environment variables
-    * if available we can use environment variables **EDL_USERNAME** and **EDL_PASSWORD**
+    * if available you can use environment variables **EDL_USERNAME** and **EDL_PASSWORD**
-3. Interactively entering our credentials
+3. Interactively entering your EDL credentials
-    * We can ask for these credentials and even persist them to a `.netrc` file
+    * You can be prompted for these credentials and save them to a `.netrc` file

 ```python
 import earthaccess